MarvinKlein1508/SignaturePad/README.md

     @using SignaturePad

-Next you should define add a property to your class.
+Next you should define a property in your class.
 For example:
 ```csharp
 public class MyInput
 {